-The first step in the placement process is the Compass ESL test.
+The first step in the placement process is the ESOL placement test.
 Students take this test on a computer.
 There are listening, reading and grammar sections.
 If students take longer than 30 minutes on any section of the test, their overall placement into the ESOL program will be affected.
 Students who place into level 4 or higher will also write for about 20 minutes.
 The whole test may take up to 3 hours.
 After the test, students will be given an appointment for an orientation and advising session.
 For more specific information about testing, please click on the link to the campus location you are interested in or see the Testing website.

 Things to Remember About Your Test Day